sudormrfbin/helix/book/src/themes.md

 The names "default" and "base16_default" are reserved for the builtin themes and cannot be overridden by user defined themes.

+The name of the theme must be set using the `name` key.

 The default theme.toml can be found [here](https://github.com/helix-editor/helix/blob/master/theme.toml), and user submitted themes [here](https://github.com/helix-editor/helix/blob/master/runtime/themes).

 Each line in the theme file is specified as below: